-A mixed loading prohibition is a constraint that prevents certain transports from being mixed with some other transports on the same trip.
+A mixed loading prohibition is a constraint that prevents certain transports from being mixed with some other vehicles on the same trip.

 It may be prohibited to load certain dangerous goods together on the same trip, such as flammable solids on the one hand and explosive substances on the other hand.
 Similar restrictions exist when transporting groceries, fluids or live animals, for instance.

-A mixed loading prohibition is not stated on the basis of individual transports but of categories of transports.
-So the first step in order to use this feature is to categorize the transports:
+A mixed loading prohibition is not stated on the basis of individual transports but of categories of transport.
+So the first step in order to use this feature is to categorise the transport:

 - The category depends on the goods that shall be transported.